cloudemprise/cfn-ovpn-cli/README.md

 #### sshd Hardening

 **cfn-ovpn-cli** not only utilizes an external-facing public EC2 instance as a VPN server but also as a Bastion Host, specifically providing access to the PKI residing within its private network.
-Because of its exposure to potential attacks, the onus is to minimize any chance of penetration, increase the defense of the system and reduce any potential risks from zero day exploits.
+Because of its exposure to potential attacks, the onus is to minimize any chance of penetration, increase the defence of the system and reduce any potential risks from zero day exploits.

 Pertaining to the the Golden Image _Amazon Linux 2_, only non-default settings are discussed here.